 Travel Insurance – What you need to know

 It’s the one thing we often leave to the last minute or forget to take care of altogether.
 Travel Insurance.
 We convince ourselves we’ll be OK without any, but then inevitably something happens and we rue the day we didn’t take out a policy.
-Whether it’s a canceled flight, stolen luggage or medical bill, without the appropriate cover your holiday could turn into a very expensive, not to mention stressful, ordeal.
+Whether it’s a canceled flight, stolen/lost luggage, or medical bill, without the appropriate cover your holiday could turn into a very expensive, not to mention stressful, ordeal.

 And with so many affordable options available, there really is no excuse for not being covered.
 But which is the right one for you?
 If you’re not familiar with some of the industry language you may be a little confused as to what you’re actually paying for and subsequently, what is and isn’t covered.
 Below is a breakdown of some of the key terms and what they actually mean: